ob6160/cs2ja16-highscores/README.md

 Highscores Serverless Application

-Simple mongodb datastore for high scores.
+Simple mongodb atlas datastore for high scores.
 Created for some coursework.

 (no authentication, anyone can POST a high score (yes this was made in a hurry))